cksystemsteaching/selfie/assignments/introductory-assignments.md

 ### Integer arithmetics

-Fortunately, elementary arithmetics with binary numbers work just like it does with decimal numbers or any other representation with base greater than one.
+Fortunately, elementary arithmetics with binary numbers work like decimal numbers or any other representation with a base greater than one.
 For example, adding two numbers in any such representation works by adding their digits from right to left while carrying any overflow to the left.

 #### Examples